Skip to main content

 Many functions in Google Sheets return an array as the result.
 However, I find that there is a lack of built-in support functions in Google Sheets when working with an array.
 For example, the GOOGLEFINANCE function can return the historical prices of a stock as a table of two columns and the first-row being headers Date and Close.
 How can I ignore the headers or remove the headers from the results?

-Demo stock investment portfolio tracker with Google Sheets
+Monitor stock investment portfolio with Pivot table and GOOGLEFINANCE function in Google Sheets

-Demo stock investment portfolio tracker with Google Sheets
+Monitor stock investment portfolio with Pivot table and GOOGLEFINANCE function in Google Sheets